Electrons Are Found In The Nucleus Of An Atom

 Probability and Orbitals

 In the quantum mechanical model, electrons don't orbit the nucleus in neat, predictable paths like planets around a star.
-Instead, they exist in a state of probability, described by mathematical functions called orbitals.
+Also, instead, they exist in a state of probability, described by mathematical functions called orbitals.
 Each orbital represents a region of space around the nucleus where there is a high probability of finding an electron.
 These orbitals have distinct shapes and energy levels, and electrons can transition between them by absorbing or emitting energy in the form of photons.

 Quantum Tunneling